fetchai/docs-archived/docs/learn_the_concepts/peer_to_peer_systems.md

 A **Peer-to-Peer** (i.e. **P2P**)  system is a network of users who communicate with each other without having to go through a middleman.
 Peer-to-Peer networks consist of a group of devices that collectively store and share files.
 Every participant (i.e. _node_) functions as a distinct _peer_.
 Normally, all nodes are equally powerful and carry out the same functions.
 We can outline three key characteristics featuring a P2P system:

-1. **No middlemen needed**: One of the key characteristics of peer-to-peer systems is that middlemen are not always required, though they are allowed.
+* **No middlemen needed**: One of the key characteristics of peer-to-peer systems is that middlemen are not always required, though they are allowed.

+!!! example

         For instance, when booking a hotel room with a travel agent, the users will be going through a middleman but if the user books a hotel room directly with the hotel itself, then this depicts a direct communication, and hence, they are communicating on a peer-to-peer basis.

-2. **Direct links**: direct communication between both parties can be established only in the presence of direct links between them.
+* **Direct links**: direct communication between both parties can be established only in the presence of direct links between them.

-3. **Direct interaction**: It is not enough just for parties to be able to communicate directly, they have to be able to actually interact.
+* **Direct interaction**: It is not enough just for parties to be able to communicate directly, they have to be able to actually interact.
 Peer-to-peer systems are characterized by direct interaction.

+!!! example

         In the hotel room booking example, making a booking with the hotel sending back a booking confirmation actually consists of a direct interaction between the two parties.

 ??? note